Bachelor of Midwifery

 Southern Cross University provides students with modern well equipped teaching spaces such as lecture theatres, classrooms, and studios or laboratories tailored to meet the needs of specific study disciplines.
 Contemporary audiovisual equipment is standard in most teaching venues, and students have access to computer labs for individual study purposes.

-Midwifery students access electronic resources, medical technology, and bioscience laboratories.
-The midwifery birth suites are designed to simulate childbirth environments from natural childbirth to high dependency births, using the latest technology, highly specialised equipment and anatomical simulation models.
+Midwifery students access electronic resources, medical technology, and the anatomy and physiology lab.
+The midwifery birth suites are designed to simulate childbirth environments from natural childbirth to high dependency births.
+Students utilise highly specialised equipment and practise on anatomical/simulation models, including the high fidelity SimMum interactive mannequin.
+Students also have access to a purpose-built neonatal care environment,visit healthlabs

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.